Wrybills are classified as a threatened species due to their low and declining numbers.

-Each bird species on braided rivers has evolved to feed on insects in distinct ways.
+Birds on braided rivers have evolved to feed in distinct ways.
 Specialisation minimises competition for food between the bird species.

-Birds that find and hold good nesting sites are more likely to raise chicks successfully.
+Birds with good nesting sites are more likely to raise chicks successfully.
 The best nest sites have:

 - islands surrounded by a moat of water for protection from predators